 Moreover, we are using multiple channels of communication to help keep a constant stream of information going.
 This multidisciplinary approach has really enabled us to tackle large projects with the speed and efficiency of companies several times our size.

-We strive to create designs that would withstand the test of time and look just as relevant in twenty or fifty years’ time as they do today.
-Our beliefs are that form should always come after function and that all lines should have a purpose.
+We strive to create designs that would withstand the test of time and look just as relevant in twenty or fifty years as they do today.
+In our designs, the form always comes after function, and that all lines serve a purpose.

 That being said, we also offer customers the chance to work together with our team of designers and create a truly unique looking vehicle, only constrained by their imagination and the parameters of the platform.
-Such units will also come with a certificate guaranteeing that they will not be duplicated and will remain truly one of a kind.
+Such units will come with a certificate guaranteeing that they will never be duplicated, making them one of a kind.

 We are in many ways different from the rest of the automotive industry, but the one thing that most people can immediately think of is the fact that we use 3D printing extensively.